Kempsey, New South Wales: European settlement

 Enoch William Rudder is credited with founding the settlement.
-He arrived from Birmingham in 1834 and bought land on the southern bank of the river in 1836, at what was then the limit of authorized settlement (the boundary of County Macquarie).
+He arrived from Birmingham in 1834 and bought land on the southern bank of the river in 1836, at what was then the limit of authorised settlement (the boundary of County Macquarie).
 He was initially attracted by red cedar cutting opportunities but planned also to profit by selling parts of his land.
 He had riverside blocks surveyed and established a private town, with the first blocks sold in November 1836.
 He called it Kempsey because the surrounding areas reminded him of the Kempsey Valley in Worcestershire.
 The collapse in red cedar prices in the early 1840s nearly led to the failure of the town.

 The main (and most flood-prone) part of Kempsey was founded by John Verge, sub-dividing a grant on the flood-plain opposite Rudder's settlement.
 1854, a government town was surveyed at West Kempsey and government facilities moved there when it became clear that no town would form around the police station and courthouse at Belgrave Falls.
 Rudder's settlement was renamed East Kempsey.

-Kempsey initially flourished as a center for logging and sawmilling.
+Kempsey initially flourished as a centre for logging and sawmilling.
 Large reserves of Australian red cedar Toona australis, (sold in Britain and the US as "Indian mahogany") were extracted down until the 1920s, and with greater difficulty until the 1960s, by which time the resource was effectively exhausted.
 Dairying was the major industry in the area until the 1960s, with a Nestlé Milo factory at nearby Smithtown, and several cheese and butter factories.

-Burnt Bridge

-John Moseley was an Aboriginal farmer who moved to Burnt Bridge, Euroka Creek, near Kempsey, in 1892.
-Like the European farmers in the district, he grew maize.
-In 1900, Aboriginal children were excluded from Euroka Public School.
-Moseley, his son Percy and others petitioned for an Aboriginal school, which was created at Burnt Bridge in 1905.

-Under the Aborigines Protection Act 1909, the Aborigines Protection Board (APB) became responsible for the care and control of Aboriginal people, which included powers to remove children from their families.
-The APB pursued a policy of taking land from Aboriginal farmers and putting it in the hands of white farmers (by sale or lease).
-His protests to no avail, Moseley was forced to share-farm on a property he formerly owned.
-In October 1925, Moseley and Jimmy Linwood addressed a meeting at Kempsey showground organised by the Aborigines Progressive Association.

-Around 1930, other members of the Moseley family joined John on the farm at Euroka Creek.
-In 1937 the APB secured a large block next to the farm for the creation of Burnt Bridge Aboriginal Reserve (sometimes referred to as Burnt Bridge Mission).
-Aboriginal people from various other communities were moved there and forced to live with inadequate housing or a poor water supply.

-Children were removed from the Reserve, including girls who were taken to the Cootamundra Domestic Training Home for Aboriginal Girls, and became part of the Stolen Generations.